-Members will be aware that a planning application is currently under consideration for The Galleries site in Aldershot Town Centre (20/00508/FULPP).
-Whilst this scheme proposes the provision of some ground floor flexible commercial/community use floorspace, none of this space is considered to be large enough to accommodate a discount foodstore even having regard to flexibility of format.
+Council's Development Management Committee, for The Galleries regeneration scheme for part of Aldershot Town Centre (20/00508/FULPP).
+These are proposals identified as an allocated development site by the adopted New Rushmoor Local Plan (November 2019) for which the planning application was submitted in July 2020.
+Whilst this scheme proposes the provision of some ground-floor flexible commercial/community use floorspace, none of the 13 proposed units of this space are considered to be large enough, individually or combined, to accommodate a discount foodstore even having regard to flexibility of format.
+Additionally, none of the proposed units are designed with service bays and would have to be serviced directly from the street, which is considered to be an impractical and, indeed, undesirable, arrangement for a foodstore.
 Accordingly, it is not considered that The Galleries scheme is a new potential sequentially preferable location for a discount foodstore to be considered by the applicants in the context of justifying their proposals for BSP.